 Another work of hers at the Biennale was a mural that looked like an interior wall of the Haitian palace, with a portrait of Christophe’s wife, Marie-Louise Coidavid, entitled “for Marie-Louise Coidavid exiled, keeper of order, Anacaona.”
 This oil on canvas installation has cross-cultural significance.
 The work merges cosmic symbols of Haiti’s Vodou religion with European baroque decor.
 Moreover cross-cultural symbolism surrounds the portrait of Marie-Louise, who is wearing a draped red head scarf.
 The title of the mural combines two legendary queens of the island of Hispaniola: Queen of the Taino, Anacoana (1464-1504) and Queen of Haiti, Marie-Louise Coidavid (1778-1851).
 Baez is referencing these two heroines of Haiti’s past to undo their absence in historical narratives.

-Baez was awarded a 2019 Soros Arts Fellowship and has had solo exhibitions at the Studio Museum in Harlem, the Perez Art Museum in Miami, the Andy Warhol Museum in Pittsburgh, the Contemporary Art Center in Cincinnati, Utah Museum of Contemporary Art, the Schomburg Center for Research in Black Culture, and the Mennello Museum of American Art in Orlando, Florida.
+Baez was awarded a 2019 Soros Arts Fellowship and has had solo exhibitions at the Studio Museum in Harlem, the Perez Art Museum in Miami, the Andy Warhol Museum in Pittsburgh, the Contemporary Art Center in Cincinnati, Utah Museum of Contemporary Art, the Schomburg Center for Research in Black Culture, the Mennello Museum of American Art in Orlando, Florida, and Institute of Contemporary Art Boston, ICA Watershed.
 Early next year the James Cohan Gallery in New York City will present her abstract paintings which incorporate reproductions of historical maps.

 Her work is in the permanent collections of the Studio Museum in Harlem, Kemper Art Museum, Miami’s Perez Art Museum, San Jose Museum of Art, Hamilton College, the Salomon Foundation for Contemporary Art in Annecy, France, and others.